mate-academy/devops_todolist_kubernetes_task_5_working_with_deployments/README.md

 I/O Operations
 Caching and optimization

 I decided to start from 2 replicas.
-It will be anought for starting and analyzing working.
+It will be enough for starting and analyzing working.
 And then will increase amount of the replicas if it has need.
-Maximaze values of replicas is 5
+Maximize values of replicas is 5

 I choosed RollingUpdate strategy configuration with next parameters
 maxUnavailable: 1
 maxSurge: 1

 This strategy works well when we need to have constant access to the application
-maxUnavailable: 1 will provide constant work the application
+maxUnavailable: 1 - will provide constant work the application
-maxSurge: 1 will provide saving resources
+maxSurge: 1 - will provide saving resources

 In order to check the application in your browser you should execute the next command kubectl get pods